||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “Left by a huge bear,” Xuthus told her.
 “Or a girl-eating tiger!”

 His grin faltered as a sudden metallic howl broke the silence of the surrounding forest.
-The dreadful sound echoed across the dome, bringing with it the unmistakeable noise of something large crashing through undergrowth.
+The dreadful sound echoed across the dome, bringing with it the unmistakeable noise of something large crashing through the undergrowth.
 Holding the lantern high, Hestia peered into the shadows beneath the trees, then felt Lodus sidle closer and take her other hand in his own.
-Beside her, Xuthus whimpered in pain as Maia clutched him for reassurance and dug her fingernails into his arm.
+Beside her, Xuthus whimpered in pain as Maia clutched him for reassurance, digging her fingernails into his arm.

 “I’m scared,” Lodus said.
 His voice trembled.